hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

     ![DR Replication - secondary](/assets/images/vault-dr-8.png)

 1. Execute the CLI command from a terminal to generate a DR operation token using the OTP generated earlier.
+(Be sure to enter your OTP in the command.)

     **Example:**